 Is The First Latitude Platinum MasterCard Secured Credit Card For You?

-With no annual fee, The First Latitude Platinum MasterCard® Secured Credit Card is an inexpensive secured card option.
+The First Latitude Platinum MasterCard® Secured Credit Card is an inexpensive secured card option.
 And if you use The First Latitude Card responsibly, your positive payment history will be reported to the credit bureaus which could help you qualify for an unsecured card in the future.

 But before you choose the First Latitude Card, be sure to compare its features with the other top secured credit cards on the market.
 Depending on your credit situation, you may be able to qualify for a secured card that offers faster credit limit increases or security deposit refunds, or possibly even some rewards.